zhouchenlin2096/Awesome-Spiking-Neural-Networks/README.md

 Collect some spiking neural network papers & codes.  (**Actively keep updating**)

-If you own or find some overlooked SNN papers, you can add them to this document by pull request (recommended).
+If you own or find some overlooked SNN papers, you can add them to this document by pull request.

 ## News
 [2023.11.6] Update SNN-related papers in NeurIPS 2023 (12 papers).